NeuroTechX/ntx_slack_archive/devices.md

  >hello, does anyone on here use an openbci with daisy module? wondering if i have the wires hooked up correctly

+4/6/2017 4:20 PM

+ **octonomy** :

+ >im seeing weirdness, quite high voltage readings (range of ~2000uv) and every channel is identical, which im pretty sure is not supposed to happen